 We have to care about what we care about, and see where that goes, what it leads to.
 NASCAR, baseball, fishing, photography… It doesn’t matter.
 The problem with what we care about is not what we care about, but that we don’t care about it deeply enough, and we don’t care about it with all our heart, mind, soul and strength.
 Care about what you care about!
 Get into it!
 See where it goes!
 What it asks of you!
 Calls forth in you!

 It will carry you to something else to care about.
 Care about that!
-Who knows why we care about what we care about.
+Who knows why we care about what we care about?
+Who cares why?
 It is enough to know what we care about, and to care deeply about it, and see what happens.
 Carl Jung suggests that we not limit our understanding of libido to sexual energy, but think of it as the energy of life, as enthusiasm for some aspect of life, and follow that energy where it leads us, and do what it asks of us, and see where it goes.

 This experience with life energy, with being moved by something, to something, was called “the Holy Spirit” in previous ages.
 Jesus said “The Spirit is like the wind that blows where it will.”
 There you are.
 We have to become aware of the energy of life, noticing those places, ideas, people, events that are charged with energy for us, that we care about, and follow wherever it goes.